 - 1. Eligibility for tuition reimbursement is subject to the following criteria: - (a) The employee's written career plan for courses (or degree requirements) not related to the employee's present position must be approved by the appointing authority and the Commissioner of Human Resources or designee(s). - (b) The course is Post-secondary and/or graduate level taken at a properly accredited educational institution. - (c) As determined by the State, the course must: - (1) Increase the employee's expertise in his or her present position, or other career-related positions in State service; and/or, - (2) Fulfill the requirements of a degree program, which will also meet the above criteria. - (3) Have begun after the effective date of this Agreement. - (d) Non-credited courses, classes or seminars which are job-related may be approved by the Commissioner of Human Resources, whether or not they are provided at a properly accredited educational institution. - 2.
-Representatives of the VSEA and the Department of Human Resources shall meet periodically to review and discuss administrative guidelines concerning implementation of this program.

-- 3. An employee may appeal the denial of tuition reimbursement by the Commissioner of Human Resources if the basis for that decision was that a course was not considered related to an employee's job or career development.
+Representatives of the VSEA and the Department of Human Resources shall meet periodically to review and discuss administrative guidelines concerning implementation of this program. - 3.
+An employee may appeal the denial of tuition reimbursement by the Commissioner of Human Resources if the basis for that decision was that a course was not considered related to an employee's job or career development.
 At the request of VSEA or employee, an arbitrator jointly selected by the parties shall resolve any such dispute in an expedited, informal procedure, with any costs to be shared equally by the VSEA or employee and the State. - 4.
 Written requests for reimbursement will be first submitted to the employee's own department which may determine if its own department's funds will be allocated in whole or in part.
 Such decision shall not be subject to appeal or grievance. - 5.
 The employee may then request reimbursement from the Tuition Reimbursement Fund, for any remainder.
 The application shall be submitted to the Department of Human Resources before the course begins.
-For courses beginning between January 1st and June 30th, applications must be submitted by U.S. mail to the Department of Human Resources and must be postmarked between November 7th and November 21st.
-For courses beginning between July 1st and December 31st, applications must be submitted by U.S. mail to the Department of Human Resources and must be postmarked between May 25th and June 7th.
-The Department of Human Resources, following consultation with the VSEA, shall have the discretion to allow applications through the internet.
+For courses beginning between January 1st and June 30th, applications must be received by the Department of Human Resources between November 7th and November 21st.
+For courses beginning between July 1st and December 31st, applications must be received by the Department of Human Resources between May 25th and June 7th.
 Applications will indicate which course is the employee's first priority and which course is the second priority.
 If there are insufficient funds to cover all of the first priority course applications, all timely submitted applications will be combined in a receptacle and one representative each from the State and VSEA will draw out applications until all of the available funds for that semester are committed for first course tuition reimbursement.
 If all first priority courses are funded, the above drawing process will be used to determine which second priority courses will receive tuition assistance.
 In each fiscal year covered by this contract, twenty thousand dollars (\$20,000) will be made available for courses beginning between July 1 and December 31, and twenty thousand dollars (\$20,000) will be available for courses beginning between January 1 and June 30.
 Applications will only be accepted for the current semester.